Category: Unemployment

 What To Do When Denied Unemployment in Minnesota

-Being denied unemployment benefits in Minnesota is the same as being ineligible.
-Usually, a person will find out about a denial by viewing their account online.
-Also, the unemployment office is supposed to send out a written notice too.
+Being denied unemployment benefits in Minnesota means being ineligible for benefits.
+Usually, a person will find out about a denial by viewing their account online or by mail.

 Before deciding to appeal a denial of benefits, know what and how to respond, such that your benefits are not further damaged.